xSmokeAndMirrorsx/CISC275_Portfolio/README.md

 * ***Codename [Starter_Pack](https://github.com/xSmokeAndMirrorsx/WebDevStarterPack)***: Not meant to be a very functional website.
 Focused on mastering basic website structure (HTML), styling (CSS), and functionality (Javascript).

    - I used Dr. Barts [my-275-scratch-site-011](https://github.com/acbart/my-275-scratch-site-011) as a kind of skeleton for this project and built from there.

+* ***Codename [Boot_Camp](https://github.com/xSmokeAndMirrorsx/BootCamp)***: Designed to build my skills in using bootstrap effectivley and help build a scalable, compfortable user interface.

+   - I used BlondieBits [CSS in 5](https://github.com/blondiebits/code-in-5/tree/master/CSS%20in%205) as a template for my code and followed [her tutorial](https://www.youtube.com/watch?v=yalxT0PEx8c&ab_channel=blondiebytes) to get a good starting point on my bootstrap website.

 * ***Codename [Storebrand_Facebook](https://github.com/xSmokeAndMirrorsx/Read_It)***: Used to build my skills in Javascipt, PHP, and SQL.
 This site focueses on storing and organizing user input to emulate a social media site.
 It is very bare bones and pretty currently only has posting and liking capabiliies.